 The worst times of the year are bar none holidays.
 Most social engineering attempts occur when companies are experiencing downtimes.
 This includes summer vacation season, which we are about to enter, when people leave their homes and are consistently using personal information to purchase goods outside of their typical routine.
 Another time of year that we see spikes in data loss is tax season, when social security numbers become a target to file false tax returns.

-The public anxiety over GDPR seems to have reduced a bit, but how does that regulation affect SaaS data?
+One year later, the public anxiety over GDPR seems to have reduced a bit, but how does that regulation affect SaaS data?
 Does SaaS provide any assistance with compliance?

 SaaS providers are really no different than a brick and mortar establishment — they must comply to all controller and processor statues in the regulation, where applicable.
 SaaS data is still in the spotlight, even as anxieties about GDPR have lessened because there’s still a lack of understanding about the tools needed for compliance.
 This could be because SaaS providers haven’t communicated this effectively to customers or just a general confusion about where compliance lives in SaaS applications.